 We have adopted insider trading policies and procedures applicable to all of our employees, including our NEOs.
 Our insider trading policies do not permit any insiders, including the NEOs and board members, to "hedge" ownership of Virtusa securities, or otherwise engage in short sales or purchases or sales of any other type of derivative securities with respect to Virtusa securities.
-In addition, no insider, including our NEOs and board members, may pledge Virtusa securities.
-Under our policy, we designate all executive officers and board members as "insiders", as well as any other employee who is designated as an insider by the General Counsel of the Company, if the General Counsel determines that such employee, in the ordinary course of performance of his/her duties, may have access to material, non-public information regarding the Company.
+In addition, no insider, including our NEOs and board members, as well as any other employee who is designated as an insider by the General Counsel of the Company, if the General Counsel determines that such employee, in the ordinary course of performance of his/her duties, may have access to material, non-public information regarding the Company.